The

 episode, however, in the form of what Morgan calls, The

-Scars of Evolution The aquatic ape argument centers on rising sea levels that turned the Danakil Alps in Eastern Africa into islands for a period of from 1.5 to 3 million years, 5 to 10 million years ago.
+The aquatic ape argument centers on rising sea levels that turned the Danakil Alps in Eastern Africa into islands for a period of from 1.5 to 3 million years, 5 to 10 million years ago.
 On thsee islands Australopithecenes partially adapted to their aquatic environment, goes the argument.
 Morgan's case is circumstantial, but the number of anomalies of anatomy and behavior that she cites makes an impressive list.
 Many characteristics of human biology do not fit the usual model of human descent, which situates key developments in the Savannah of Africa:

 Morgan acknowledges that the aquatic hypothesis dovetails with the neoteny model of human descent, citing the cetacea (whales and dolphins) as an extreme case of neoteny imposed by an aquatic environment.
 She agrees with the general assessment of human neoteny, but disagrees with the conventional view that the savannah would have encouraged neoteny.
 She argues instead that an aquatic environment would have.
 Because neoteny extends fetal growth patterns, it will tend to enrich brain circuitry.
 Supplementing Morgan's argument is the added complexity that an aquatic environment would bring to the sensorimotor lives of aquatic primates, which would add selection pressures for genes that build brains conducive to neurological enrichment in the 3-D aquatic environment.
-Researchers now have uncovered genetic evidence to support, though they seem unaware that it does, the aquatic

 ape hypothesis.
 In What

-Darwin Got Wrong
+Darwin Got Wrong,

 This set of traits, under the control of the same master gene, plays a foundational role in the aquatic ape hypothesis.
 Fluid/salt regulation (kidneys), 3D proprioceptive orientation (inner ear), breath control and speech (larynx), ventro-ventral copulation (genitals) and development of a complex cerebral cortex turn out to be fated to travel together, all being regulated by the same master gene, and all being components of the aquatic ape scenario.
 It's an odd coincidence.
-Psychedelic Evolution: The Entheogenic EncounterMillions

 of years after they abandoned their aquatic habits, the pre-human apes got an